SalomePlatform/salome-joss/salome/paper.md

 - SMARDDA: module for plasma interaction with complex engineered surfaces for tokomak design uses SALOME for GUI, CAD, mesh, and visualization, @kos2019smiter.
 - McCAD: a geometry conversion tool to enable the automatic  conversions of CAD models into the Monte Carlo (MC) geometries, uses SALOME for CAD manipulations and material assignment, c.f. @jne4020031.

 These examples make it clear the open-source nature of SALOME encourages community contributions and adaptations for specific use cases, enhancing its reuse potential across different domains of numerical simulation.

-The following recent publications used SALOME as one of the components for their numerical simulations: FEM-FVM coupling @barbi2021femus, @zerkak2007lwr, molecular dynamics @biagooi2020effects, nuclear engineering @aydemir2019coupling, @zhang2021development, and aerospace @ermakov2020generation, etc.
+The following recent publications used SALOME as one of the components for their numerical simulations: FEM-FVM coupling @barbi2021femus, @zerkak2007lwr, molecular dynamics @biagooi2020effects, nuclear engineering @aydemir2019coupling, @zhang2021development, aerospace @ermakov2020generation, and magnet-design @nunio2011salome and @pirapakaran2023fft, etc.

 One of the forces of SALOME is also that we provide precompiled binaries for Linux and Windows.
 We also provides a tool named SAT that can assist  compilation of SALOME from scratch.
 These ready to use binaries are made available on SALOME's official website (https://www.salome-platform.org/).